 Act reference: FAAct Schedule 1 clause 29 General method of calculating Part B rate

-An individual who is receiving CCB as reduced fees must notify Centrelink if:
+An individual who is eligible for CCS or ACCS must also notify Centrelink if:

-- their child is up-to-date with their immunisations or they have an approved exemption for the child (see explanation),
+- their child's immunisation status changes or they have an approved exemption for the child (see explanation)

 Explanation: An individual has 63 days to comply with the immunisation requirements.
-If not in compliance, they lose eligibility for CCB and CCR.
+If not in compliance, they lose eligibility for CCS and ACCS.